This post may contain affiliate links. Please read our disclosure policy.

 Get familiar with the many ways you can use vegetable broth below.
 Whether you are using store-bought broth or you are making your own vegetable broth from scratch, you’ll find so many uses for it here.

 what is broth?

 Broth is a medley of vegetables, meat, or a combination of both that cook down slowly in water to enrich the liquid with flavor and nutrients.
 It’s savory and a wholesome addition for making a plethora of recipes and is utilized in different ways.

 What’s the difference between broth and stock

 I used to use the terms broth and stock interchangeably.
-I thought it was pretty much the same thing – savory liquid made from boiling water with meat, bones, vegetables and/or herbs.
-But there is a actually a subtle difference between the two.
+I thought it was pretty much the same thing – savory liquid made from boiling water with meat, bones, vegetables, and/or herbs.
+But there is actually a subtle difference between the two.
 Stock is generally made from bony parts of beef or chicken.
 But broth is made more out of meat or vegetables only.
-Stock tends to be richer, while broth tends to be more thin.
+Stock tends to be richer, while broth tends to be thinner.

 Both play supporting roles in many dishes to help deliver a boost in flavor.
 But let’s focus on broth today.

 I do often make my own vegetable broth from scraps of vegetables and herbs.
 But that can be time-consuming.
 And that’s where store-bought vegetable broth comes in.
 All packaged vegetable broths are not created equally.
 So look for these three cues that you’re buying a good one.

 - Minimal: Think about if you were to make vegetable broth at home.
 What ingredients would you include?
 Probably onions, carrots, celery, and some herbs, and maybe garlic or some seasonings.
 Bottom line, though, is to keep the ingredient list simple and short.